behnamazimi/js-service-wrapper/README.md

 Needs that I mentioned above are common especially when you are using an http-request client like [**axios**](https://github.com/axios/axios), [**fetch**](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), or [**superagent**](https://github.com/visionmedia/superagent).
 Lots of the fetching could fire in the same time and if you want to check a common situation for all of them it could be very frustrating.
 In these conditions, you can use **JS Service Wrapper**.
-A promise based collective service wrapper with queue support that works on browsers and NodeJS environment.

 ## Getting Started